-Last fall, a year ago, when I was in New York, there came near being a strike on the Interborough railway lines.
+Last fall, a year ago, when ii was in New York, there came near being a strike on the Interborough railway lines.
 The employees had been outraged by the management of the Interborough under an agreement that had been shamefully violated by the company.
 They threatened to go out on strike.
-It happened to be a national election year, and under the pressure that was brought to bear upon him, Mr. Belmont, the president of the system, on the eve of the election settled with the men and averted the strike.
-I made a speech in New York that night and made the prediction in that speech that the settlement was temporary and made for political effect, and that soon after the election was over the corporation would begin methodically to violate the spirit of the agreement and goad the men to strike.
+It happened to be a national election year, and under the pressure that was brought to bear upon him, Mr. Belmont, the president of the system, on the eve of the election, settled with the men and averted the impending strike.
+In a speech I made in New York that night, I ventured the prediction that the settlement was temporary and made for political effect, and that soon after the election was over the corporation would begin methodically to violate the agreement and goad the men to strike.
 And so it came to pass.

 After the election was over the corporation renewed its offensive tactics until at last 6,000 of the men went out on strike.
-And now we behold an exhibition of the impotency, if not the crime of outgrown unionism.
-When these 6,000 men went out on strike August Belmont already had James Farley6 and his army of professional strikebreakers on the ground; had them there weeks in advance.
-And they were getting their pay, \$5 a day and expenses, while Farley got an advance payment, said to have been \$10,000.7
+And now we behold an exhibition of the impotency, if not the crime, of outgrown unionism.
+When these 6,000 men went out on strike August Belmont already had James Farley and his army of professional strikebreakers on the ground; had them three weeks in advance.
+And they were getting their pay, 5 a day and expenses, while Fancy got an advance payment, said to have been \$10,000.

 August Belmont, the president of the Interborough, was photographed with Farley, the strikebreaker.
-They were pictured side by side; they occupied the first page of the New York newspapers; they were represented as the modem strikebreakers, August Belmont, the capitalist, and James Farley, his mercenary minion.
+They were pictured side by side; they occupied the first page of the New York newspapers; they were represented as the modern strikebreakers, August Belmont, the capitalist, and James Farley, his mercenary minion.